Last Updated on January 13, 2022 by Danny

 Oak is the most expensive option among the four.
 It is also the hardest among the four, making it very durable and ideal for heavy drummers.
 If you want something exclusive, you could get a Japanese white oak drumstick as the trees are relatively rare, which drives up the prices.
 However, oak is not usually preferred for e-kits due to its hardness and heaviness.

-Maple is the lightest option, making it ideal for fast sessions at low volumes, especially with e-kits.
+Maple wood is the lightest option, making it ideal for fast sessions at low volumes, especially with e-kits.
 Persimmon drumsticks can work with e-drums excellently even though they are dense and heavy.

 FAQs about DrumSticks